AoqunJin/Awesome-VLA-Post-Training/README.md

-# :bookmark: Awesome-Embodied-AI-Tuning
+# :bookmark: Awesome-VLA-Post-Training

-**Awesome-Embodied-AI-Tuning** is a continuously updated collection of cutting-edge resources focused on **tuning embodied AI systems**.
+**Awesome-VLA-Post-Training** is a continuously updated collection of cutting-edge resources focused on the **post-training of VLA systems**.
 As embodied AI experiences rapid growth, this repository serves as a centralized hub for research updates, practical codes, and implementation insights.
-Our goal is to enhance the ability of AI agents to perceive, reason, and act within physical environments.
+Our goal is to enhance the ability of VLA agents to perceive, reason, and act within physical environments.
 Key focus areas include:

 * :earth_asia: **Enhancing environmental perception**
 * :brain: **Improving embodiment awareness**
 * :memo: **Deepening task comprehension and generalization**
 * :wrench: **Integrating and tuning multiple components**

-We welcome contributions from researchers and practitioners passionate about advancing generative embodied intelligence.
+We welcome contributions from researchers and practitioners passionate about advancing VLA systems.
 Join us in building a structured, high-quality resource for the community!

 ---

 ## :star: Notable Works

-A curated selection of influential papers, benchmarks, and projects that have significantly contributed to the field of generative embodied AI.
+This is a curated selection of influential papers, benchmarks and projects that have made a significant contribution to the field of VLA systems.
 These works provide foundational insights and state-of-the-art methods that inform current research directions.

 * **[2022-12]** RT-1: Robotics Transformer for real-world control at scale. ([Paper](https://arxiv.org/abs/2212.06817), [Website](https://robotics-transformer1.github.io), [Code](https://github.com/google-research/robotics_transformer))